Jackal-42/cube_puzzler/levels.md

 # Levels

+**Notice: Some older levels may not work as designed as the game continues being updated**

 A list of levels put together by the team

 Put newer levels towards the top of the "Fun/Concept" or "Full-Featured Levels" list, and remember to check back every so often